Playing With Unknown Powers

 “All this fuss over a big girl in armor, why did Fete bring me here, Toolu?”

 “My dear Souss, this is a potential new follower.
 She just needs some convincing.”

 “I am not a new follower; I follow lady purity.
 Her light guides my way.”

 Souss smiled softly.
 Hoping down from Scinti’s cage, she looked back at him as he recoiled from her.

 “I have met the lady purity.
 She is not as pure as you might think.
 She has incurred a greater debt of death than Cess.”

 “Who is Cess?”
 Joan asked with a warble in her throat.

 “I am cess.
 I hope that is okay.”
 Cess called out from above Joan.
 She looked up in a panic, made skittish at the sight of Cess.
 His freakishly long limbs stretched from tree top to forest floor, his dark green eyes contrasting against the painted trees dancing behind him.

-A hunched over form appeared from the darkness in the colourful trees.
-Her golden eyes glowing behind the hood of her coat.
+A hunched-over form appeared from the darkness in the colorful trees.
+Her golden eyes glow behind the hood of her coat.

 “I forgot, you have met Riar too.
-She is the god of the trees, her duty is to maintain our forest by any means.”
-Toolu sung out, kneeling by Riar he helped her along.
+She is the god of the trees; her duty is to maintain our forest by any means.”
+Toolu sang out, kneeling by Riar.
+He helped her along.